Nurses allowed to prescribe medicine for diabetics

 Dr Drury says diabetes is a major problem and patients will get quicker and cheaper care.

-Next story in National: Warning DNA testing kit sent via mail a scam
+Next story in New Zealand: Warning DNA testing kit sent via mail a scam

 Copyright © 2011, Radio New Zealand